ansutton/tprm-new/README.md

 > <b>Note</b>: Alongside the .exe file you will see various DLLs which are also required to run the Flask server without a system installed Python interpreter.
 When distributing you should include everything that's found in ``server/dist/tprm_accelerator/``.

 Also, PyInstaller won't successfully link all the binaries necessary for the program to run on it's own.
-In the ``pyinstaller.spec`` file you will see the binaries section here:
+In the ``pyinstaller.spec`` file you will see the binaries field in the Analysis section here:

 ```spec
 # -*- mode: python ; coding: utf-8 -*-